dmotte/raspi-safe-shutdown/README.md

 curl -sSL https://raw.githubusercontent.com/dmotte/raspi-safe-shutdown/main/get.sh | sudo bash
 ```

-This will automatically download the latest version of this software and install a **systemctl** service for running it in the background.
+This will automatically download the latest version of this application and install a **systemctl** service for running it in the background.

 ## Compiling